-The IUP Symphony Orchestra exists to provide IUP music students with experience performing standard orchestral repertoire as well as new and unusual works.
+The IUP Symphony Orchestra (MUSC 129) exists to provide IUP music students with experience performing standard orchestral repertoire as well as new and unusual works.

 The IUP Symphony Orchestra provides students with experience